o0oke/o0oke.github.com/post/Share_Page.md

 ## Chapter 2 - Notes of my laptop, a Thinkpad X201 with Manjaro.

 Learnning and do some summary for the personal development.
 I always use the ngrok to setup a free host for it. to test some development on the page of notes
+And I also setup a PC which is install UOS v20 for powerful usage for personal research.

 ## Chapter 3 - Others
 -------------------------